 Staying Productive During a Clinical Relapse of Ulcerative Colitis

-- All my work commitments were met, if not exceeded – Zoom calls, education and training, written and oral reports, etc.
+I met all my work commitments – Zoom calls, education and training, written and oral reports, etc.

-- Several internal projects were completed in the first half of 2021, the most important of which was the acquisition (most of which from US sources) and installation of equipment for my home-based studio, where I live stream and create video content.
+I completed several internal projects in the first half of 2021, the most important of which was acquiring and installing equipment for my home-based studio, where I live stream and create video content.

 I probably experienced my first clinical relapse of ulcerative colitis in January 2021 since being diagnosed in March 2018.
-This presumed relapse seems to have responded to increasing the dose of oral mesalazine to 3 grams per day – the dose I had been on between March 2018 and July 2020 – and a short course of treatment with mesalazine suppository.
+My presumed relapse seems to have responded to increasing the dose of oral mesalazine to 3 grams per day and a short course of treatment with mesalazine suppositories.

-Things weren’t plain sailing during this episode of relapse; my fatigue created challenges at times.
+Things weren’t plain sailing during this relapse episode; my fatigue created challenges at times.
 Those occasions of severe fatigue called for a fair degree of mental fortitude.
-Fortunately, I am blessed with an abundance of the latter.
+Fortunately, I have an abundance of the latter.